projectglow/glow/docs/source/tertiary/pipe-transformer.rst

     info_free_df = glow.transform(
         'pipe',
         df,
-        cmd='["grep", "-v", "#INFO"]',
+	cmd='["bash", "-c", "/mnt/bin/bedtools intersect -a - -b /dbfs/mnt/tmp/chr22.bed -header -wa"]',
         input_formatter='vcf',
         in_vcf_header='infer',
         output_formatter='vcf'
     )

-.. invisible-code-block: python

-   assert [f for f in info_free_df.schema.fieldNames() if f.startswith('INFO_')] == []

 When you use the VCF input formatter, you must specify a method to determine the VCF header.
-The simplest option is ``infer``, which instructs the Pipe Transformer to derive a VCF header from the DataFrame schema.
+The option ``infer`` instructs the Pipe Transformer to derive a VCF header from the DataFrame schema.
+Or you can provide the header as a blob, or you can point to the filesystem path for an existing VCF file with the correct header.

 .. _transformer-options: